-Our board of directors has an audit committee, a compensation committee, a nominating and corporate governance committee and an equity incentive committee, each of which has the composition and responsibilities described below.
+Our board of directors has an audit committee, a compensation committee, a nominating and corporate governance committee, a government and regulatory affairs committee, a strategy committee and an equity incentive committee, each of which has the composition and responsibilities described below.
 Each committee acts pursuant to written charters approved by the board of directors.
 The charters for the audit committee, compensation committee and nominating and corporate governance committee are available in the "Investor Relations" section of our corporate website at www.ehealth.com.

 Audit Committee.
 The current members of our audit committee are Messrs.
 Goldberg and Livingston and Ms. Tauscher.
-Ms. Tauscher is the chairperson of the audit committee.
+Mr. Livingston is the chairperson of the audit committee.
 Our board of directors has determined that each member of our audit committee meets the requirements for independence of the NASDAQ Global Market and the Securities and Exchange Commission for audit committee membership.
 Our board of directors has also determined that each Audit Committee member meets financial sophistication requirements of the NASDAQ Global Market and that Messrs.
 Goldberg and Livingston are "audit committee financial experts" as defined in Securities and Exchange Commission rules.
-The audit committee held nine meetings during 2015.
+The audit committee held ten meetings during 2016.